Israel and Hamas agree on truce to free hostages in swap, raising hopes of halting war in Gaza

 More than 11,000 Palestinians have been killed during the Israeli offensive, according to the Health Ministry in the Hamas-run territory.
 It does not differentiate between civilians and militants, though some two-thirds of the dead have been identified as women and minors.

 The ministry said that as of Nov.
 11 it had lost the ability to count the dead because of the collapse of large parts of the health system, but believes the number has risen sharply since then.
-Some 2,700 people are missing and believed to be buried under rubble, and hospitals have continued to report deaths from daily strikes, often dozens at a time.
+Some 2,700 people are missing and believed to be buried under rubble.

 Over 1.7 million Palestinians have been displaced in the war, and many, if not most, will be unable to return home because of the vast damage in the north and the continued presence of Israeli troops there.